rskhor/website/_blog/2021/why-track-expenses.md

 # Conclusion

 Is this useful or just kinda overkill?
-Well, as long as spend predictability enables me to make long-term plans, I don't see myself quitting the expense-tracking habit anytime soon.
+Well, as long as spend predictability enables me to make long-term plans, I don't see myself quitting this expense-tracking habit anytime soon 😬